rickshahid/SkyMedia/README.md

 * Generate metadata via content analytics such as face, object and motion detection to enable discovery and action

-* Create subclips (either as filtered views or as new assets) via a standard web extension to the Azure Media Player
+* Create subclips (either as dynamic filters or as new assets) via a standard web extension to the Azure Media Player

 * Define workflows with multiple tasks (executed parallelly and/or sequentially) that utilize various media processors